Contents

 What we're doing right now

-We’re auditing every document on medway.gov.uk to see whether it is accessible.
+We’re also auditing every document on medway.gov.uk to see whether it is accessible.
 This is important to us, even if some documents are not in scope of the accessibility regulations.

 In doing this, we're: